Women in Iran: Islamic Republic of Iran

-By 1999, Iran had 140 female publishers, enough to hold an exhibition of books and magazines published by women.
-As of 2005, 65 percent of Iran's university students and 43 percent of its salaried workers were women.
-As of early 2007, nearly 70 percent of Iran's science and engineering students are women.
+In 1999, Iran had 140 female publishers, enough to hold an exhibition of books and magazines published by women.
+As of 2005, 65 percent of Iran's university students were female.
+Between 2018 and 2025 the Female participation in Iran's labor force decreased from 17.34% to 14.01%.
+The world average of women's participation in the labor force in 2025 was 51.41%.
+In reports dated 2007 and 2015, nearly 70 percent of Iran's science and engineering students were women.

-27.1% female ministers in government put Iran among first 23 countries in early 2000s, 2.8–4.9% female parliamentarians in past 15 years put it among least 25 countries.
-In 2009 Fatemeh Bodaghi became vice president for Legal Affairs and a top advisor to President Mahmoud Ahmedinejad.
-Maryam Mojtahidzadeh who runs the women's ministry was also selected as an advisor to the president.
+Iran is among the lowest 25 countries regarding women in government, by having 2.8–4.9% female parliamentarians.
+Per Iran's Islamist government, in 2009, Fatemeh Bodaghi became " a vice president for Legal Affairs" serving President Mahmoud Ahmedinejad.
+Maryam Mojtahidzadeh was also selected as "an advisor to the president."

-At least one observer (Robert D. Kaplan) has commented on the less traditional attitude of many women in Iran compared to other Middle Eastern countries.
+In his 1996 book, "The ends of the Earth," (Robert D. Kaplan) has commented on the attitude of many women in Iran compared to other fundamentalist Muslim countries.
 "In Iran, you could point a camera at a woman... and she would smile" in contrast to other more conservative places where women may mind this.

-There are also women in the Iranian police who deal with crimes committed by women and children.
-According to opinion of Supreme Leader of Iran, Ali Khamenei, giving opportunity for develop woman's talents in the family and society is respecting to the woman.
+There are women in the Iranian police, but their work is limited to crimes against and committed by women and children.
+According to Supreme Leader of Iran, Ali Khamenei, giving women the opportunity to develop their talents in the family and society is showing respect to the woman.

-On May 14, 2019, the Iranian Islamic Consultative Assembly approved an amendment to their nationality law, in which women married to men with a foreign nationality should request to confer nationality on children under age 18, while children and spouses of Iranian men are granted nationality automatically.
-However, the Guardian Council should approve the amendment.
+On 14 May 2019, the Iranian Islamic Consultative Assembly approved an amendment to their nationality law, in which women married to men with a foreign nationality should request to confer nationality on children under age 18, while children and spouses of Iranian men are granted nationality automatically.
 On October 2, 2019, the Guardian Council agreed to sign the bill into a law, taking into account the background checks on foreign fathers.

 In August 2019, the FFIRI lifted the ban on Iranian women's entry to football stadiums for the first time in 40 years.
 On September 8, 2019, Sahar Khodayari self-immolated after being arrested for trying to enter a stadium.
-Following that incident, FIFA assured that Iranian women are able to attend stadiums starting from October 2019.
+Following that incident, FIFA assured that Iranian women are able to enter stadiums and attend events starting in October 2019.
 On October 10, 2019, more than 3,500 women attended the Azadi Stadium for a World Cup qualifier against Cambodia.